 In order to calculate the tax we require the purchase and sale deeds (escritura de compraventa) together with any invoices for expenses paid either upon the purchase or the sale.
 The tax rate for sales completed from 1st January 2014 is 19% on the capital gains obtained.The purchaser is under the obligation to withhold and deposit within one month from the date of the signature of the notarised sale deed, at the Tax office, the sum of 3% of the sales price.

 For the non-resident vendor this withholding tax acts as a payment on account of the capital gains tax.
 Within four months from the date of signature of the sales purchase deed, the vendor will either pay the outstanding amount of capital gains tax including the 3% already paid on account or apply for the refund of any balance due if the capital gain is less than the 3% withheld.
 If there is a capital loss then an application should be made for a full refund.
 The Tax office should make the refund within six months and if they take longer, then interest is payable on the amount retained.

 The taxable base is the total value of the assets at the time of the death.
 A 3% index is generally added to the resulting figures and depending on the relationship with the deceased, the residency of the heirs and beneficiaries, tax allowances apply.
 The nominal tax rate is 34% and this can be doubled if a non blood relative who is not a civil partner or spouse inherits Spanish assets.
 Our experts are on hand to help with inheritance tax planning in Spain.

 Ensure you are compliant with paying your tax in Spain, understand what are the tax implications.

-Contact us for a FREE 30 minute consultation with one of our experts to discuss your Spanish tax matters.
+Contact us for a 45 minute consultation with one of our experts to discuss your Spanish tax matters.